What to do if chemical spray drift occurs

 Discuss health concerns with your local doctor

 If you believe your health may be suffering due to spray drift, promptly discuss your concerns with a medical doctor before going further.
-You may suspect that you've been exposed to spray chemicals, but you may be suffering from a sensory reaction to the odour rather than direct chemical exposure.
+You may suspect that you've been exposed to agricultural chemicals, but you may be suffering from a sensory reaction to the odour rather than direct chemical exposure.

 Confirm the problem is chemically related

 Promptly after the incident, ask your local vet or crop consultant to conduct an assessment.
-If the vet or crop consultant believes chemicals may be involved, reporting the matter to a government agency may still be an option.
+If the vet or crop consultant believes agricultural chemicals may be involved, reporting the matter to a government agency may be an option.

 If you suspect that spray drift has caused fish deaths, contact the relevant government agency immediately rather than wait for a local vet's assessment.
 Find out who to report chemical spray drift to.

-Determine the extent of the damage
+Determine the extent of the affected area

 You might report the situation to the relevant government agency if the initial minor damage symptoms intensify several days after the alleged spray event.